Garnet-Samuels/Full-Stack-Development/README.md

 # Full-Stack-Development
-Development of both client and server software for businesses wanting to reach customers online.
+This repository contains the development of both client and server software for businesses wanting to reach customers online.

 # My Services
 Discolsure: